AlexLaforge/TinyMCE-4-CharactersCount/README.md

 ```

 TinyMCE automatically loads the appropriate language based on the editor configuration.
-Be careful about languages that can be used with or without region spécification (for example `fr` and `fr_FR`).
+Be careful about languages that can be used with or without region specification (for example `fr` and `fr_FR`).
-Simply duplicate the files to ensure a full compatibility with your locale.
+Simply duplicate these files to ensure a full compatibility with your locale.

 ## Styling